foss2serve/github-rollcall-activity/rollcall.md

 -------------------------------------------------
 _Are we doing this in reverse alphabetical order?_

-* Karen Alkkoby, Gallaudet University
+* Karen Alkoby, Gallaudet University
 	* on Email: karen.alkoby@gallaudet.edu
 	* IRC: kalkoby